Teaching and Learning

 Electives

-- Art - Students rotate through a Semester of Performing Arts and Art
+• Art - Students rotate through a Semester of Art

-- Technology - Students rotate through a Semester of Home Economics and Technology-Woodwork
+• Technology - Students rotate through a Semester of Home Economics, Digital Technology and Technology-Woodwork

 Compulsory Subjects